Sore throat: Management

-There is an old wives tale that having a hot drink can help with common cold and influenza symptoms, including sore throat, but there is only limited evidence to support this idea.
-If the sore throat is unrelated to a cold and is caused by for example tonsillitis, a cold drink may be helpful.
+There is only limited evidence that a hot drink can help alleviate a sore throat, and other common cold and influenza symptoms.
+If the sore throat is unrelated to a cold and is caused by, for example, tonsillitis, a cold drink may be helpful.

-There are also other medications like lozenges which can help people to cope with a sore throat.
+There are also other medications such as lozenges which can help soothe irritated tissues of the throat.

-Without active treatment, symptoms usually last two to seven days.
+Without active treatment, symptoms usually last two to seven days in children.

 Statistics

 In the United States, there are about 2.4 million emergency department visits with throat-related complaints per year.